Best 5 Year Fixed Rate Mortgages

 Clicking the heart icon marks a product as a favourite for 14 days (if cookies are enabled), allowing you to filter and sort favourites at the top of the list.

 Don’t forget remortgaging can also be expensive, so make sure to compare the cost of your lender’s SVR versus the costs of finding a new deal.
-Alternatively, it’s also worth contacting your lender before your term ends to discuss what other options are available, as some may be able to move you to a more favourable variable rate.
+Alternatively, it’s also worth contacting your lender before your term ends to discuss what other options are available, as some may be able to move you to a more favourable rate.

-Simply put, a five-year fixed rate mortgage is usually best suited to borrowers who are happy to commit to a longer term, accepting both the potential positives and negatives for doing so (see above).
+A five-year fixed rate mortgage is usually best suited to borrowers who are happy to commit to a longer term, accepting both the potential positives and negatives for doing so (see above).

 Many borrowers will choose to lock in their rate for the stability of having fixed monthly payments, however, the choice of how long to fix for will largely be driven by your own personal circumstances and how you think prices will change in the coming years.